10sandeep/namaste-react-series/README.md

 its not only react makes our app faster, but also the fact that we are using a virtual DOM, which is a lightweight in-memory and also many packages are making our app faster.

+# Package,json

+it is a configuration for our npm

+npm-it is a package manager that manages package that we install in our project.

+bunddler is the most important package in our package.

+# what is a bundler

+when we have normal html css js file our whole code needs to be bundled before it could send to production,bundler helps to do all these things

+vite webpack are bundler

+it helps to bundle our code and also helps to minify our code and also helps to make our code faster and also it bundles/ packages our app properly that it can be shipped to production.

+when we do createreact app this create react app uses web- pack bundler behind the scene.

+to install dependecies we have to command npm install -parcel

+npm-is the command/package manager install-installing
+-D- Dev dependecy
+parcel-package name

+there are two types of dependecies that an app can have:
+1.dev-dependecies
+2.normal dependecies

+dev-dependecies-it is generally used in our development phase normal dependecies-it is used in production also

+package-lock.json-it keeps the track of its exact version

+package.json- when we have a new version of parcel come it will update it to that version "^2.3.8" or it is a configuration file for our npm but package-lock.json- it lock that version and keeps the track of that version

+node module- it is a folder where all our dependecies are stored or it is like database that stores all the data and dependecies of those packages that our project needs.